Legal Implications of Using Navigation Apps During a Car Accident

 Negligence and Liability in a Car Accident

 Using a navigation app while driving could be considered evidence of negligence if the driver is involved in a car accident.
 5.2% of drivers in fatal accidents in 2022 were distracted by a phone, GPS device, or something else.
 Negligence refers to failing to act with reasonable care.
 Drivers are expected to focus on the road and drive safely.
+Driver qualification software can play a vital role in preventing such incidents by ensuring that only qualified and well-trained drivers are on the road.
 If using an app contributed to an accident, it suggests the driver was distracted and not exercising due care.
 This negligence can make the driver more liable for any injuries or damages resulting from the crash.
 The person injured in a car accident could use the navigation app usage to help prove the driver’s negligence during any civil lawsuit seeking compensation.

 Comparative Negligence in Car Accident Cases